sebastianha/ttn_otaa_arduino_base/README.md

 # ttn_otaa_arduino_base
-A base sketch for TTN experiments with Arduino.
+A base sketch for [The Things Network](https://www.thethingsnetwork.org/) experiments with Arduino.

 It includes OTAA support and the readings from the following sensors:
 - Battery